NafimAhmed/Paymentsall/README.md

 # payments_all_app

-A new Flutter project.
+This is a fintech app.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Payments all is a fintech app containing some innovative and new functionality

 A few resources to get you started if this is your first Flutter project: